Moïse Kouamé

 Moïse Kouamé (born 6 March 2009) is a French tennis player.
-He has a career high singles ranking of No. 817 achieved on 14 July 2025.
-He also has a career high doubles ranking of No. 946 achieved on 18 November 2024.
+He has a career-high ATP singles ranking of No. 191 achieved on 21 September 2026 and a doubles ranking of No. 946 achieved on 18 November 2024.

 Early life

-Kouamé was born in Sarcelles.
-He is of Ivorian descent through his father and Cameroonian descent through his mother.
-His older brother, Michaël Kouamé, is also a tennis player.

-He began playing tennis at the age of five, later joining the CREPS de Poitiers.
-At the age of 13, he left Poitiers to join the Justine Henin Academy in Belgium.
+Kouamé was born in Sarcelles, France, a suburb of Paris.
+He started taking tennis lessons in his early childhood, at the age of five, later joining the CREPS de Poitiers.

+At the age of 13, he left Poitiers to join the Justine Henin Academy in Ottignies-Louvain-la-Neuve, Belgium.
 He also trained at the Mouratoglou Tennis Academy in Biot and the Tennis Club du Perreux in Le Perreux-sur-Marne.

 Junior career

-In January 2023, he and Svit Suljić won the boys' doubles title at the Petits As, defeating Tomáš Krejčí and Jakub Kusý in the final.
-In January 2024, he won the J100 title in Chandigarh, defeating Seo Hyeon-seok in the final.
-That June, he reached the boys' singles quarterfinals of the French Open.
-In December, he reached the final of the J500 Orange Bowl, but lost to Andrés Santamarta Roig.
+In January 2023, Kouamé and Slovenian Svit Suljić won the boys' doubles title at the Petits As, defeating Czech pair Tomáš Krejčí and Jakub Kusý in the final.
+In January 2024, he won a J100-level junior event in Chandigarh, India, defeating Korean Seo Hyeon-seok in the final.
+Later that season, he reached the boys' singles quarterfinals at the 2024 French Open.
+In December, he was a runner-up at the prestigious Orange Bowl, where he lost to Andrés Santamarta Roig.

+Kouamé had good results on the ITF junior circuit, with a 74–38 singles win-loss record and reached an ITF junior combined ranking of No. 14 on 17 March 2025.

 Professional career

+2024: Turned Pro

-In October 2024, he made his professional debut at the Open Saint-Brieuc as a wildcard, but lost to compatriot Jules Marie in the first round.
+In October, Kouamé made his professional debut at the Open Saint-Brieuc as a wildcard, but lost to compatriot Jules Marie in the first round.
 Later that month, he received a wildcard into the qualifying competition of the Brest Challenger and defeated Denis Yevseyev in the first round, but ultimately failed to advance into the singles main draw.
 In the doubles main draw, he and compatriot Tristan Lamasine reached the semifinals as wildcards.

+2025: First pro title

-In March 2025, he reached his first professional final at the M15 Men's Future Tournament in Sharm El Sheikh, but lost to top seed Robert Strombachs.
+In March, Kouamé reached his first professional final at the M15 Sharm El Sheikh, a Futures-level event, but lost to top seed Robert Strombachs.
 In April, he received a wildcard into the qualifying competition of the Madrid Open.

-He also received a wildcard into the qualifying competition of the French Open the following month.
+He also received a wildcard into the qualifying competition and a main draw wildcard for his Grand Slam doubles debut with Arthur Géa at the French Open.
+In December, he won his first pro title at the M15 Monastir, in the doubles category partnering Italian Tommaso Pedretti.